 A Reconfiguration Multi-Link element is included or modified by adding a new Per-STA Profile subelement by the reporting AP affiliated with an AP MLD, following the procedure defined in 35.3.6.3 (Removing affiliated AP(s)).

-An AP affiliated with the same AP MLD as the reporting AP becomes disabled or enabled through a new advertised TTLM defined in 335.3.7.5 (Affiliated AP link disablement and enablement).
+An AP affiliated with the same AP MLD as the reporting AP becomes disabled or enabled through a new advertised TTLM defined in 35.3.7.2.4 (Advertised TTLM in Beacon and Probe Response frames).

 Otherwise, set the Critical Update Flag subfield of the Capability Information And Status Indication field to 0.

-set the Critical Update Flag subfield of the Capability Information And Status Indication field in the Nontransmitted BSSID Capability And Status element (for that nontransmitted BSSID) to 1 in Beacon and Probe Response frames until and including the next DTIM beacon of the nontransmitted BSSID if at least one of the following conditions is met:
+set the Critical Update Flag subfield of the Nontransmitted BSSID Capability Information And Status Indication field in the Nontransmitted BSSID Capability And Status element (for that nontransmitted BSSID) to 1 in Beacon and Probe Response frames until and including the next DTIM beacon of the nontransmitted BSSID if at least one of the following conditions is met:

 There is a change to a value carried in the BSS Parameters Change Count subfield of the MLD Parameters field in the Reduced Neighbor Report element for any AP affiliated with the same AP MLD as the AP corresponding to the nontransmitted BSSID or a value carried in the BSS Parameters Change Count subfield corresponding to the nontransmitted BSSID in the Common Info field of the Basic Multi-Link element.